- Master of Public Health in the field of community oriented primary care

 PUBH 8364.
 Quantitative Methods.
 3 Credits.

 Introduces basic concepts in mathematical statistics.
-Topics will include probabilities (unconditional and conditional), density and distribution functions of continuous and discrete random variables, including expected values.
-Specific distribution functions discussed will be Binomial, Poisson, Hypergeometric, and Gaussian distributions.
+Topics include probabilities (unconditional and conditional), density and distribution functions of continuous and discrete random variables, including expected values.
+Specific distribution functions discussed are Binomial, Poisson, Hypergeometric, and Gaussian distributions.
 Additional topics include bivariable distributions, variance-covariance matrix, limiting theory, asymptotic results, and maximum likelihood estimation.
-Prerequisites: MATH 1231, 1232 and PUBH 6002, 6249.
+Prerequisites: MATH 1231 and MATH 1232; and PUBH 6002 and PUBH 6249.

 PUBH 8366.
 Biostatistical Methods.
 3 Credits.

 Biostatistical methods for asymptotically efficient tests and estimates of relative risks and odds ratios from prospective and retrospective matched and unmatched studies.
 Fixed and random effects models.
 Logistic regression, conditional logistic regression.
 Poisson regression.
 Maximum likelihood and efficient scores.
-Prerequisites: STAT 6202 or Instructor's permission.
+Prerequisites: STAT 6202 or permission of the instructor.

 PUBH 8404.
 Advanced Topics: Health Systems and Health Policy Research.
 3 Credits.

-Examination and assessment of issues related to the intersection of healthcare systems and health policy, and how health policy and health services research can inform the development and evaluation of healthcare systems and health policy.
-Prerequisites: PUBH 6315.
+Examination and assessment of issues related to the intersection of health care systems and health policy, and how health policy and health services research can inform the development and evaluation of health care systems and health policy.
 Restricted to doctoral candidates.
+Prerequisite: PUBH 6315.